-In order to provide flexibility to Commercial Motor Vehicle (CMV) operators in light of the coronavirus pandemic, the Federal Motor Carrier Safety Administration (FMCSA) announced in February that several waivers would be extended pertaining to the exemption for delivery of critical supplies, expiring Commercial Driver’s Licenses (CDLs) and Commercial Learner’s Permits (CLPs).
+To provide flexibility to Commercial Motor Vehicle (CMV) operators in light of the coronavirus pandemic, the Federal Motor Carrier Safety Administration (FMCSA) announced in February that several waivers would be extended on the exemption for delivery of critical supplies, expiring Commercial Driver’s Licenses (CDLs) and Commercial Learner’s Permits (CLPs).

 FMCSA Extension of Expanded Modified Emergency Declaration

 This declaration continues to provide regulatory relief only to CMV operations providing direct assistance related to coronavirus and is limited to the transportation of:

 - Livestock and livestock feed

 - Medical supplies and equipment related to the testing, diagnosis and treatment of coronavirus

 - Vaccines, constituent products, and medical supplies and equipment, including ancillary supplies/kits for the administration of vaccines, related to the prevention of coronavirus